 Central inverters are the weakest link in your system.
-Because all the panels are connected together in strings, that means if the inverter has a problem, the whole system stops working.
-(Just like those old-fashioned Christmas lights when one bulb burnt out.)
-It also means that if one panel is in the shade from a roof vent, a tree or a bird mess, the entire string’s power output is reduced to whatever that lowest performing panel is doing.
+Because all the panels are connected together in strings, that means if the inverter has a problem or there is shade ANYWHERE on the system, the whole system stops working or performance of the whole string drops to whatever the least performing panel is putting out.
+It’s just like those old-fashioned Christmas lights when one bulb burnt out.
+Each solar string acts like a unit.
+What happens to one panel on the string, happens to ALL of the panels on the string.
 Some companies will install a power optimizer on each module to overcome this performance loss and help the system compensate for shade, but that can’t overcome the single point of failure in the system.
 These kind of systems are much more complex to design, are subject to a lot of limitations with string sizing and far more prone to failure as these type of inverters only have a 12-15 year lifespan on average and a pretty high failure rate.
 When they do fail, they can take 6 hours and two people to replace as well as costing $1,500 to $4,000.
 They also produce less power over the life of the system due to the line loss from the longer trip over the roof as DC current.

 With a mirco inverter, each panel has it’s own inverter right on the back.
 The DC current is converted to AC current right at the panel.
 This means the system is more efficient and produces more power over it’s lifetime – up to 3.1% more than the leading DC-optimized string inverter!
 Why?
 Because electricity loses strength the farther it travels before it gets flipped from DC to AC.
 Lower voltage AC current moving across your roof is safer than high voltage DC current, too.
 It also means that there is no single point of failure because the system is wired in parallel.
 If one panel or inverter were to fail, the rest of the system would just keep making power.
 Robco recommends Enphase micro inverters.
 They offer free lifetime monitoring with the MyEnlighten app as well as built in consumption monitoring at no additional charge.
 What’s more, they do very well in our desert heat with thousands of install all over the Las Vegas valley over the last 15 years.
 Microinverters have excellent reliability and a 25 year lifespan backed by a 25 year parts and labor warranty at no additional charge.
 If it is necessary to replace a micro inverter, the process takes less than a minute.